 Faculty development funds are available to support faculty in their research, scholarly and creative activities, and professional development.
 There are various funds available and more than one type of fund can be applied for at the same time.
 Descriptions of Professional and Faculty Development Funds.
 In brief, the types of faculty development funds are:

 - Chancellor's Research, Scholarly and Creative Activities Award Program (RSCA Funds) to support research, scholarly, and creative activity of faculty.
-Submit an Application for Faculty Development Funds to the Chair of the Faculty Development Committee (Peter Hayes).
-First round applications are due April 7, 2014 for the 2014-15 fiscal year.
+Submit an Application for Faculty Development Funds to the Chair of the Faculty Development Committee.
+Second round applications are due October 15, 2015 for the 2015-16 fiscal year.

-- Provost's Presentation Support Fund, max of $500/presentation, to support faculty giving presentations at conferences and workshops.
-Submit an Application for Faculty Development Funds to the Chair of the Faculty Development Committee (Peter Hayes).
+- Provost's Presentation Support Fund, maximum of $500/presentation, to support faculty giving presentations at conferences and workshops.
+Submit an Application for Faculty Development Funds to the Chair of the Faculty Development Committee.

-- Academy-Wide Faculty Development Funds - During the spring semester faculty can apply for Academy-Wide Faculty Development Funds by submitting an Application for Faculty Development Funds to the Chair of the Faculty Development Committee (Peter Hayes).
+- Academy-Wide Faculty Development Funds - During the spring semester faculty can apply for Academy-Wide Faculty Development Funds by submitting an Application for Faculty Development Funds to the Chair of the Faculty Development Committee.

-- Society of Port Engineers, San Francisco Fund - $2,500 for 2013-2014 is available for engineering faculty (ET & ME) to further their professional development.
-Submit an Application for Faculty Development Funds to the Chair of the Faculty Development Committee (Peter Hayes).
+- Society of Port Engineers, San Francisco Fund - $2,500 for 2014-2015 is available for engineering faculty (ET & ME) to further their professional development.
+Submit an Application for Faculty Development Funds to the Chair of the Faculty Development Committee.

 - Department Faculty Development Funds - During the fall semester, faculty, including the librarian/faculty and coaching faculty, can apply for Department Faculty Development Funds through their respective departments.
 Faculty should submit their application to their Department Chair, or Dean of the Library, in the case of the librarians, or Athletic Director, in the case of coaching faculty.

-- Scholarship of Teaching and Learning Grant 2014-2015 - Faculty may apply for grants for 2014-2015 to engage in the scholarship of teaching and learning.
+- Scholarship of Teaching and Learning Grant 2016-2017 - Faculty may apply for grants for 2016-2017 to engage in the scholarship of teaching and learning.
 The grant is designated for those interested in performing classroom assessment or other assessment techniques and document improvements in teaching resulting in measurable increase in student learning outcomes.
 The research results must be publishable material suitable for professional journals and conference presentations and also will inform campus bodies such as the Institution-wide Assessment Committee.
-Application deadline: Friday, March 28th, 2014 to Steve Browne, Director of Faculty Affairs.
+Application deadline: Friday, March 28th, 2016 to Graham Benton, AVP Academic Affairs.

 - President's Mission Achievement Grants - Up to $3,500/grant.
 Submit an application in the proper format to the Academic Dean; Application deadline is November 1st for spring and summer awards and March 1st for the following fall semester awards.

-- Faculty Maritime Fund Grant - Up to $500/grant that can be used to meet a variety of academic needs such as the purchase of specialized equipment and computer programs, project funding, conferences, stipends to hire assistants, etc. Applications may be submitted at any time to Beverly Byl, Vice President for University Advancement.
+- Faculty Maritime Fund Grant - Up to $500/grant that can be used to meet a variety of academic needs such as the purchase of specialized equipment and computer programs, project funding, conferences, stipends to hire assistants, etc. Applications may be submitted at any time to Robert Arp, Vice President for University Advancement.

 Forms and Information